Turkey: Biodiversity

-Top left: Turkey encompasses rich biodiversity; it includes three biodiversity hotspot areas out of 36 in the world.
-Three examples in the Caucasus, Mediterranean, and Irano-Anatolian hotspot areas are shown (clockwise starting with top right).
-The Eastern Black Sea Region is home to mountainous terrain and lush forests (Uzungöl in Trabzon is shown).
-Mediterranean Region is "characterized by high relief contrasts and the proximity of the sea" (Çıralı village in Antalya is shown).
-Landscapes in Central Anatolia Region was influenced by volcanic activity (Cappadocia in Central Anatolia is shown).
+Tulip is a national flower of Turkey.
+Emirgan Park in Istanbul hosts Tulip Festival each year.

 Turkey has rich biodiversity, and includes three biodiversity hotspots out of the 36 in the world.
 These are the Mediterranean, Irano-Anatolian, and Caucasus hotspots.
 Central or Eastern Anatolian steppe ecosystems contain wild animal and plant species whose genetic variation have important implications for the food industry, agriculture, and medicine.
 Other ecosystems in Turkey include Mediterranean plant types, temperate deciduous forest, and Alpine tundra.
 An extensive number of species of plants and animals exist in Turkey.
 These include around 197 mammal species, 420 bird species, 820 marine and freshwater fish species, 130 reptile species, and 10,150 vascular plant species.
 Some of these are endangered or critically endangered.
 A lot of the animal and plant species are endemic.

 Landscapes in Turkey face a variety of threats and risks such as desertification, soil erosion, declining groundwater levels, and salinization of soil.
 27% of Turkey is protected, which includes conservation areas, forests, national parks, biosphere reserves, natural monuments, and historical sites.
 There are 50 national parks; most visited in 2022 were Marmaris National Park and Beydağları Coastal National Park.
 As of 2020, Turkey's forests covered 29% of Turkey's surface area.
 Turkey's forests include globally largest concentrations of Cedrus libani and Mediterranean cypress trees, while Turkey's wetlands are significant for migratory birds.